itsmarsss/auto-flappy/README.md

 `git clone https://github.com/itsmarsss/AutoFlappy.git`
 You can run it in an IDE or build it into a jar, up to you.
 ### Lazy download
 If you're a lazy bum like me, head over to [[releases]](https://github.com/itsmarsss/AutoFlappy/releases), and download the most recent version.
+Make sure to run the jar file in terminal/command prompt, so you can actually issue commands.
+`java -jar "AutoFlappy-[append version here]"`

 ## Usage
 ### Options